Compensation For An Accident in John Lewis

 Health And Safety Responsibility

-John Lewis has a responsibility towards all of their staff and customers to ensure that their stores are safe.
+Department stores have a responsibility towards all of their staff and customers to ensure that their stores are safe.
 This includes having mandatory training about different safety methods and procedures.
 For example, if you work in the warehouse, you should have been trained about the proper manual handling techniques to use when having to lift and move items.
 Similarly, all shop staff should know what to do in the event that there is a liquid spillage.

 If you are an employee who has not been trained in these procedures or a colleague has failed to properly follow them and you have been injured as a result, you may be able to claim compensation.
-If you are a customer who has been injured while in a John Lewis store due to staff failing to uphold the necessary health and safety standards, you may be able to claim compensation.
+If you are a customer who has been injured while in a department store due to staff failing to uphold the necessary health and safety standards, you may be able to claim compensation.
 It doesn’t matter what type of accident you were involved in, as long as the incident was due to someone else’s negligence.

 Types Of Accidents